Hadi199/newRepo/red.md

 <<<<<<< HEAD
 hier we are
 =======
-# a new branch test
+# a new branch test is add
 >>>>>>> master